-You are cordially invited to attend the 2022 Annual Meeting of Shareholders (the "Annual Meeting") of Universal Health Realty Income Trust (the "Trust") which will be held on Wednesday, June 8, 2022, beginning at 10:00 a.m.
-In light of the continuing public health impact of the novel coronavirus (COVID-19) outbreak and to support the health and well-being of our communities, employees, shareholders and other stakeholders, this year's Annual Meeting will be conducted completely virtually, via a live audio webcast; there will be no physical meeting location.
-You will be able to attend and participate in the Annual Meeting by visiting www.meetnow.global/MFCWV59, where you will be able to listen to the meeting live, submit questions, and vote.
+You are cordially invited to attend the 2024 Annual Meeting of Shareholders (the "Annual Meeting") of Universal Health Realty Income Trust (the "Trust") which will be held on Wednesday, June 5, 2024, beginning at 10:00 a.m.
+This year's Annual Meeting will be conducted completely virtually, via a live audio webcast; there will be no physical meeting location.
+You will be able to attend and participate in the Annual Meeting by visiting www.meetnow.global/M6TUWLW, where you will be able to listen to the meeting live, submit questions, and vote.
 The annual meeting is being held for the following purposes:

-- (1) the election by our shareholders of two Class III Trustees, to serve for a term of three years, until the annual election of Trustees in the year 2025 or the election and qualification of their successors; - (2) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; - (3) to ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - (4) to transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) the election by our shareholders of two Class II Trustees, to serve for a term of three years, until the annual election of Trustees in the year 2027 or the election and qualification of their successors: - (2) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; - (3) to vote upon an amendment to the Universal Health Realty Income Trust Amended and Restated 2007 Restricted Stock Plan; - (4) to ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2024; and - (5) to transact such other business as may properly come before the meeting or any adjournment thereof.